kruchkamgar/nested-data/README.md

-# create a n-deep data structure from simple associations; render recursively with a partial
+# create an n-deep data structure from simple associations; render recursively with a partial

 * System dependencies
   - csv gem